EcologyR/labeleR/README.md

 When using labeleR’s functions, there are some widely used parameters and nomenclature that must be acknowledged.

-As parameters, there are 2 that are always the same.
+As parameters, there are some that remain always the same.
 The first one is `data`, which is the data frame that has been previously loaded before.
 The second one is `path`, which is the folder where the outputted PDFs will be stored.
 In case the specified folder does not exist, it will be automatically created.
+In case you want to name the output PDF file in a certain way, you must specify it using the `filename` argument.
+Additionally, you can store the created intermediate files using `keep.files = TRUE`.
+Ultimately, labeleR uses its own templates to create the documents.
+However, these can be downloaded and modified for the specific purposes of each user.
+To do so, open a new RMarkdown file in RStudio, using the labeleR template you want to edit, and after saving it locally, specify its directory path in the `template` argument.

-In some of the labels, pictures (as logos or signatures) can be included.
+In some of the files, pictures (as logos or signatures) can be included.
 For these, parameter names are `lpic` (standing for left picture, in the top), `rpic` (right picture, also in the top) and `signature.pic` (signature picture) in the certificates; and `logo` in the collection label.
 These pictures should be specified as the path where the picture is stored.

 As for the parameters nomenclature, there are two kinds.
 “Fixed parameters” are those that remain the same in all the certificates (e.g.